shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Oh, and you also turn wolves into cats?”
 She brushed the transition line with her paw, as if she was pulling a skirt down.
 “You have more effects than most.
 You really are quite special.”
 She whimpered.
 The orange fur didn’t stop advancing.
 “But you can stop now.
 I took you off, that means you have to stop effecting me.”

 Ersatzica jumped off her stool and walked away from the boots.
 The orange fur kept advancing.
 “This isn’t right.”
-She demanded.
+She insisted.

 The boots gave off warm, positive vibes.
 They offered her a consoling, welcoming hug.